mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ## Preloading animation and/or model mods not working or crashing

 If you're trying to preload a mod to bypass `sv_pure`, async disk loading has been found to be incompatible with this.
 Make sure you do not have `mod_support=off` in your `modules.cfg` to avoid enabling some async disk loading features.
+The `mod_support` module is enabled in all presets by default.

-You may also want to preload mods with the `dynamic_background=itemtest` module.
-If you are using yttrium's viewmodels, use `dynamic_background=preload` instead.
+You may also want to preload mods with the `dynamic_background=itemtest` module. **If** you are using yttrium's viewmodels, use `dynamic_background=preload` instead.

-Optionally, you may delete any `autoexec.cfg` files created automatically in TF2's `cfg` folder.
+Optionally, you may delete any `autoexec.cfg` files created automatically in TF2's `cfg` folder by the yttrium's viewmodels program.
 These won't conflict with mastercomfig, since files in VPKs will always be chosen over files in the `cfg` folder.

 ## TF2 crashing on a custom map